agnibha-turing/pulsepick-ai/README.md

 ## Content Refresh and Reranking

-PulsePick AI keeps your content fresh and relevant through scheduled processes:
+PulsePick AI keeps your content fresh and relevant:

-- **Article Fetching**: Every 30 minutes, the system automatically fetches new articles from various sources (Google News, NewsAPI, LinkedIn)
+- **Manual Article Fetching**: Users can trigger article fetches from various sources (Google News, NewsAPI, LinkedIn) using the Refresh button
-- **Content Reranking**: 5 minutes after each fetch, all articles are reranked based on relevance scoring
+- **Content Re-ranking**: Separate Re-rank button for personalizing content without fetching new articles
 - **Last Updated Timestamp**: The UI displays when articles were last fetched or reranked in your local timezone
-- **Manual Refresh**: Users can manually trigger a refresh at any time using the refresh button
+- **Smart Notifications**: Get alerted when new articles are available to be personalized
+- **High-Performance Processing**: Cached scoring and parallel processing deliver results in seconds
+- **Clear UI Distinction**: Separate buttons for fetching new content (Refresh) and personalizing existing content (Re-rank)

 ## Component Architecture